-- 5. Requests for exceptions will be reviewed by the medical panel of the NCAA Committee on Competitive Safeguards and Medical Aspects of Sports.
-If additional documentation is required, the institution must provide the additional document within 90 days of notification. - 6.
+- 4. The institution may request an exception at the time of notification of the positive drug test ("A" sample) by submitting documentation to Drug Free Sport International (Drug Free Sport)TM. - NOTE: If the institution fails to provide medical documentation to Drug Free Sport before the "B" sample is reported as positive to the institution, the student-athlete will be withheld from competition until such time that the documentation is received and reviewed, and the medical exception granted. - 5.
+Requests for exceptions will be reviewed by the medical panel of the NCAA Committee on Competitive Safeguards and Medical Aspects of Sports.
+If additional documentation is required, the institution must provide the additional document within 90 days of the request. - 6.
 The NCAA will inform the director of athletics regarding the outcome of the exception request.
 In the event the exception is not granted, the institution may appeal this action according to Section 8.0 of the drug-testing protocol.